kylerobots/turtlesim_teleop/README.md

 ## Starting the Simulation ##
 The *compose.yaml* file in the *docker* subfolder is used to start the environment.
 Run ```docker compose up``` to build the containers and start the right nodes.
 If successful, you should see the familiar turtlesim GUI window appear.
+An rqt windows should also appear for any introspection that may be required.